WebOrigami/docs/src/content/framework/intro5.md

 As with block scoping in programming languages, the search only goes "up" the graph.
 If you want to go back deeper into the graph, you have to make an explicit reference.

+For the formulas in `+stuff.yaml`, the `photos` folder is in scope, but the individual image files inside that folder or not, and would need to be referenced with a path like `photos/beach.jpg`.

-In this scope, `team.yaml` is in scope, but the specific keys inside that data graph like `0` or `name` are not.
-But you can reference a specific team member's name by first referencing `team.yaml`, and then providing a path that goes inside that graph.
+Similarly, `team.yaml` is in scope, but the specific keys inside that data graph like `0` or `name` are not.
+You can reference a specific team member's name by first referencing `team.yaml`, and then providing a path that goes inside that graph.

 <span class="tutorialStep"></span> Update the definition for `hello.html` to reference `team.yaml/0/name`.